vivekraj/docs/docs/bizaxl/README.md

 - Search terms: industry keywords (e.g., "energy", "health", "money")
 - Icons should be immediately recognizable
 - Maintain consistency across similar industries
-- Test how icons look on both light and dark backgrounds

 ### Slugs and URLs

-1. **Let slugs auto-generate** from titles
+1. **Let slugs auto-generate** from titles - The auto-generation works well in most cases.
+Take control and edit manually if it doesn't look right.
 2. **Keep slugs lowercase** with hyphens (not underscores)
 3. **Don't change slugs after publishing** - This breaks:
    - Existing links from other websites